r1cksec/cheatsheets/theorie/recon-methodology.md

 In the most cases websites can be assigned to a specific company based on the copyright or the imprint.
 In this way a long list of root domains can be sorted and classified accordingly.
-Again this process can be automated using the tool `get-copyright` (see https://github.com/r1cksec/autorec/blob/master/scripts/get-page-owner):
+Again this process can be automated using the tool `get-page-owner` (see https://github.com/r1cksec/autorec/blob/master/scripts/get-page-owner):

 ```
 python3 get-page-owner <domainFile>
 ```

 Alternatively the copyright can be used to find further root domains.
-A simple Google search with `"copyright"` is often sufficient to list other root domains (see https://github.com/r1cksec/autorec/blob/master/scripts/search-google).
+A simple Google search with `"copyright"` is often sufficient to list other root domains.

 Another way to assign rootdomains to a target company is the comparision of favicons.
 The tool favfreak is suitable for this purpsoe (see https://github.com/devanshbatham/FavFreak).